guntsvzz/givers-and-takers/README.md

-# Ruby on Rails BoilerPlate Using Docker
+# Givers and Takers : platform

-by Sunil Prajapati
+by Todsavad

 ## Pre-requisites